 Diet | Carnivore |

-The best thing about this fish is, you can’t resist petting it once you see it.
+The best thing about this fish is that you can’t resist petting it once you see it.
 These large fish have beautiful color combinations with all orange, black strips on the body, and red fins.

 These active yet peaceful fish are more for the community tank than for the dinner table.
-They are so amusing to look at as they are generally very active and will feed on wide varieties of food.
+They are so amusing to look at as they are generally very active and will feed on a wide variety of food.

 Clown loaches can go from worms to snails and enjoy any food equally.
 And they don’t even bother small fish in the tank.